Skip to main content

 Step 2

-Once your FAFSA is complete and processed, it will generate a Student Aid Report (SAR).
+Once your FAFSA is complete and processed, it will generate a report.
+In the 2023-24 cycle this is called a Student Aid Report (SAR) and from 2024-25 this is called a FAFSA Submission Summary.
 Please keep this safe for your own records.
 We will also receive a copy of this and we will use it to determine your eligibility for a federal loan.
 If there are any errors, please make the necessary changes here.

 Step 3